SN 2022ngb: A faint, slowly evolving Type IIb supernova with a low-mass envelope: Discussion

-where $\gamma_1$, $\gamma_2$, $\gamma_3$, $\gamma_4$, and $\gamma_5$ are positive constants that depend on the density profile.
+Here, $\gamma_1$, $\gamma_2$, $\gamma_3$, $\gamma_4$, and $\gamma_5$ are positive constants that depend on the density profile.
 In this case, the decline rate $\dot L(t) \propto - R M^{-\gamma_3} t^{-\gamma_5 - 1}$.
 The best-fit result present in Table \ref{apptab_snlcfittingparams} of SN~2022ngb shows a steep decline rate during the first ~10 days, suggesting a low-mass envelope.
 In comparison to SN~2015as \citep{Gangopadhyay2018mnras}, which had a similar envelope radius, its shell luminosity declined to $10^{41.8}$ erg s$^{-1}$ at about 9 days after explosion, showing a much slower early decline rate than SN~2022ngb.
 The luminosity of the shell component in the \texttt{LC2} model of SN~2022ngb dropped to be negligible at nearly the same epoch, which supports the conclusion of an extremely low-mass envelope.
-This comparison between SN~2022ngb and SN~2015as suggest the envelope of SN~2022ngb, which should be more compact and less massive than SN~2015as.
+This comparison between SN~2022ngb and SN~2015as would indicate that the envelope of SN~2022ngb would be more compact and less massive than SN~2015as.

-We also check the plausibility of the envelope properties by examining the internal physics of the progenitor.
+We also checked the plausibility of the envelope properties by examining the internal physics of the progenitor.
 The properties of the envelope are determined by the structure of the progenitor and the mass loss history.
-Through an analytical model and numerical simulations by \cite{Ouchi2017apj}, they provide the relationship between $M_{\mathrm{env}}$ and $R_{\mathrm{env}}$ for progenitors of SNe IIb.
+Through an analytical model and numerical simulations by \cite{Ouchi2017apj}, they described the relationship between $M_{\mathrm{env}}$ and $R_{\mathrm{env}}$ for progenitors of SNe IIb.
 Considering SN~2022ngb and other typical SNe IIb we used, we plot the corresponding $M_{\mathrm{env}}$-$R_{\mathrm{env}}$ values for each target in Fig.~\ref{OM17_cmp}.
-In this figure, SN~2022ngb and other comparisons fits the the \cite{Ouchi2017apj} model well.
+In this figure, SN~2022ngb and other comparisons fits the \cite{Ouchi2017apj} model well.
 This indicates that the results of envelope properties of SN~2022ngb is reasonable.